On isogenies among certain abelian surfaces

 where $e=1$ or $g=1$.
 Precise equations, in terms of invariants of binary sextics, describing the locus $\mathcal{M}_3^h \cap \mathcal{M}_3^b$ can be easily obtained; see \cite{MR3118614}.
-The same can not be said for the locus $\mathcal{M}_3^b$ since computations with invariants of ternary quartics are a lot harder than with invariants of binary sextics; see \cite{genus3}.
+The same can not be said for the locus $\mathcal{M}_3^b$; see \cite{genus3}.
 However, there is a geometric description of the locus $\mathcal{M}_3^b$ which seems to have been known from the XIX century and it was pointed out to us by I. Dolgachev.